Florence-Njeri/APISecurity/docs/mitigating-threats.md

 Ensures people only get access to the data they are authorized to access.
 No overexposure.

+## Role Based Acccess (RBA)

+Implementing RBA which restricts user access to only the data and functionality necessary for their job function.
+Additionally, APIs can regularly review and update user permissions to ensure that they align with business needs and do not create unnecessary risks.
+By prioritizing authorization security, organizations can minimize the risk of unauthorized access and protect sensitive data.

 ## Encryption and signatures

 Encryptions protects the data in storage and transit to and from the DB via the API.
 This ensures integrity of the data in storage as well as the data in transit.
 Encryption provides confidentiality.
 Type of encryption to use - assymetric/symetric